-The contents of the assessment form should be discussed with and signed off by the pre-service teachers.
-Copies of these reports will be sent to Mentor teachers or can be obtained electronically by contacting: hum-ed-ouaprac@curtin.edu.au
+The contents of the assessment form should be discussed with and signed by the pre-service teacher to acknowledge the report has been read.

+Mentor educators are asked to send their report as soon as possible to the Professional Experience Office - hum-ed-ouaprac@curtin.edu.au

-PLANNED TEACHING FOR THE PROFESSIONAL EXPERIENCE
+THE PROFESSIONAL EXPERIENCE

-Pre-service teachers are required to observe the many roles of the teacher and have opportunities to experience success in their initial teaching efforts.
-Pre-service teachers are expected to take every opportunity to discuss with their mentor teachers the preparation, organisation, and presentation of learning experiences.
+Pre-service teachers are required to observe the many roles of the educator in an Early Learning Centre and have opportunities to experience success in their initial teaching efforts.
+Pre-service teachers are expected to take every opportunity to discuss with their mentor educators the completion of set tasks, preparation, organisation, and presentation of learning experiences.
 A pre-service teacher's development in the observation, interpretation, and documentation is instrumental in becoming a competent teacher.
-An opportunity for pre-service teachers to observe children in a variety of classroom settings is also very valuable.
+An opportunity for pre-service teachers to observe children in a variety of centre settings is also very valuable.